Decent spirit level recommendations?

 By adjustable, I mean 'can set level correctly' rather than 'can set to (say) 28 degrees'.

 I once had a big argument with a replacement window company: eleven-foot (tall) by eight foot wide window, fitted out-of-true.
 The fitter disagreed and blamed our prepped window opening.
-On-site escalation to his manager and checking it with a plumbline confirmed his level was way off: the silly person hadn't checked it (probably ever).
+On-site escalation to his manager and checking it with a plumbline confirmed his level was way off: the idiot hadn't checked it (probably ever).

 I know my Stanley drifts.
 I'm not sure why, but as I said, I check it every day it's used, and again if it's knocked hard.